NidayeCC/Framework7-WatchUI/README.md

 ## Methods

 watchUI introduces a few new JavaScript methods to extend the functionality of Framework7.
-Right now, we've got Notifications, Update progress rings (not Activity Rings!) and Force Touch/Menus.
+Apart from the few basic methods coming from hte home screen, we've got Notifications, Update progress rings (not Activity Rings!) and Force Touch/Menus.

+### Home Screen/Apps

+You can open or close apps or press the home button programmatically.
+To do that, have a look at these methods:

+> ```myApp.openApp(el)``` - Open an app by specifiying an HTMLElement for ```el```.
+The HTMLElement is required to have a ```data-bundle``` attribute containing a valid application bundle id.

+> ```myApp.closeApp()``` - Close a currently open app.

+> ```myApp.home()``` - Emulate a press on the Digital Crown.
+Manages closing apps and moving the home screen back to the main app.

 ### Notifications